 “Surely I’m in a dream.
 This is too surreal to be true,” I thought, as I looked for any signal that life as I knew it had not just changed faster than I could blink back the tears.

-What started off as a normal day quickly turned to one leaving me breathless, and in search of answers to unthinkable questions.
+What started off as a normal day quickly turned into one leaving me breathless, and in search of answers to unthinkable questions.

 It left me crying out, “God where are you?”